IBM-Bluemix-Docs/java/microprofile-cdi.md

 CDI is managing the lifecycle of these beans:

 * Use a method annotated with `@PostConstruct` instead of a constructor to initialize your bean.
-It will be invoked after the CDI container has injected dependencies and associated bean to the proper context.
+It is invoked after the CDI container injects dependencies and associated bean to the proper context.
 * Use a method annotated with `@PreDestroy` to clean up your bean.
-It will be invoked before dependencies are removed.
+It is invoked before dependencies are removed.